-Here, we thoroughly characterize detergent-solubilised superoxide:quinone oxidoreductase from E. coli using a range of biochemical and biophysical techniques.
+Here, we thoroughly characterize detergent-solubilised superoxide:quinone oxidoreductase from $E.\ coli$ using a range of biochemical and biophysical techniques.
 We provide evidence that superoxide and cellular quinone are indeed its natural substrate and measure the pH dependence of the reverse reaction.
 The data are then interpreted in connection to the heme mid-point potential (also determined in this study) in the absence and presence of quinone.
-Using a coupled ecogmatic assay, we determine that the Michaelis-Menten constant $K_m$ for quinones in the forward direction is in the submicromolar range.
+Using a coupled enzymatic assay, we determine that the apparent affinity constant K_m for quinones is in the submicromolar range.